byumak01/Bugmann2011/README.md

 brian2
 brian2tools

-You can create a virtual environment to install brian2 and brian2 tools.
+You can create a virtual environment to install brian2 and brian2tools.
+Commands:

+pip install brian2
+pip install brian2tools

 How to use ?